LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    caching of :term:`message lookups <message lookup>` (including messages to *self* and *super* calls), ensuring a performance level close to what could be achieved when using static binding.

+   For more detailed information on performance, see its dedicated :ref:`section <performance_performance>`.

 .. _features_scope: